 Flip the phone app so the mic faces the source

 If you have a microphone that plugs into your lightning port, it’s worth turning your phone around so it’s closer to the speaker.
-However, never fear, you won’t need to read the text upside down.
-Nagish’s Live Transcribe features a ‘flip function’ specifically designed for this purpose, allowing you to switch the mic to someone else while reading captions.
+However, never fear; you won’t need to read the text upside down.
+Nagish’s Live Transcribe features a ‘flip function’ specifically designed to allow you to switch the mic to someone else while reading captions.

 Screenshot of Nagish Live Transcribe “flip” feature